Trichophyton concentricum: Epidemiology

 Trichophyton concentricum is endemic to the Pacific Islands and southeast Asia, particularly in the indigenous hill tribe people.
 9-18% of individuals in these regions are affected.
 Cases of T. concentricum infection among the South and Central American indigenous people has also been reported.
 Infections among Europeans are rare.
 The vast range of climates in the endemic regions has led to speculations about the existence of two strains: a thermotolerant strain which lives between 28 and 30 degrees Celsius and a thermo-sensitive strain which lives between 20 and 25 degrees Celsius.
 However, no evidence has been found to support this theory.

 Tinea imbricata has been found in equal proportions in males and females and distributed equally among all age groups.
-The disease affects mostly pure race and lack of proper hygienic conditions have been shown to increase risk of infection.
+The disease affects mostly individuals with particular genetic ancestry; and lack of proper hygienic conditions have been shown to increase risk of infection.
 Additionally, dietary conditions, hygiene, environment, immune considerations, and genetics are factors believed to play a role in susceptibility.